A Batyrev type classification of $Q$--factorial projective toric varieties: Preliminaries and notation

 \subsection{Toric flips}

 In the present context, a \emph{toric flip} will be a torus--equivariant birational equivalence of projective $\Q$--factorial toric varieties which is an isomorphism in codimension 1.
-A toric flip is a composition of \emph{elementary flips} and a toric isomorphism \cite[Thm.~15.3.14]{CLS}: given a reduced $F$--matrix $V$, an elementary flip is defined as the birational equivalence realized by passing, inside $\Mov(V)$, from a chamber to another one, just \emph{crossing a wall} \cite[(15.3.14)]{CLS}.
-If $X=X(\Si)$ is smooth of rank $r=2$ and $V$ is a reduced fan matrix of $X$, then $\P\SF(V)=\SF(V)\stackrel{1:1}{\longleftrightarrow}\mathcal{A}_{\Ga}(V)$ by \cite{Kleinschmidt-Sturmfels} and Theo\-rem \ref{thm:Gale sui coni}, so giving that making different choices of fans in $\SF(V)$ means making different choices of (the corresponding) chambers in $\mathcal{A}_{\Ga}(V)$.
-Up to the left multiplication by a matrix in $\GL_2(\Z)$ and the right multiplication by a permutation matrix in $\GL_{n+2}(\Z)$, the weight matrix $Q=\G(V)$ and the fan chamber $\g_{\Si}$ of $X$ can be reduced to be as in (\ref{Q1}) and in Fig.~\ref{fig1}.
-By part (3, c) of Theorem \ref{thm:Kleinschmidt}, $X$ admits a smooth toric flip if and only if every toric flip of $X$ is smooth, which is if and only if the weight matrix $Q$ can be reduced to be
+A toric flip is a composition of \emph{elementary flips} and a toric isomorphism \cite[Thm.~15.3.14]{CLS}: given a reduced $F$--matrix $V$, an elementary flip is defined as the birational equivalence realized by passing, inside $\Mov(V)$, from a chamber to another one, just \emph{crossing a wall} \cite[(15.3.14)]{CLS}. \\ E.g. in the previous examples \ref{ex:1} and \ref{ex:2}, the smooth projective toric varieties $X(\Si_1)$ and $X(\Si_2)$ are related by an elementary flip, obtained by crossing the wall determined by cutting $\gkz$ with the plane containing $\q_3$ and $\q_5$ (see Fig.~\ref{fig2}).
+Hence they are isomorphic in codimension 1.

-As observed in the proof of part (1) of Theorem \ref{thm:Kleinschmidt}, $\q_2$ can't be a multiple of $\q_{n+1}$, otherwise $Q$ is not a $W$--matrix.
-Therefore either $2\leq j_1$ or $j_2\leq n$.
-The possible cases are then the following, where $l$ is a positive integer: